kawine/blog/_posts/2020-11-02-measuring-bias-with-confidence.markdown

 link-text: (see paper)
 categories: NLP
 ---
-Countless papers have found that "bias" -- defined in manifold ways -- pervades the [embeddings](https://arxiv.org/abs/1904.03310) and [predictions](https://arxiv.org/abs/1804.09301) of the black-box models that dominate natural language processing (NLP).
-This, in turn, has led to a wave of work on how to "[debias](http://papers.nips.cc/paper/6228-man-is-to-computer-programmer-as-woman-is-to-homemaker-d)" models, only for others to find ways in which debiased models [were still biased](https://arxiv.org/abs/1903.03862), and so on.
+"Bias" -- defined in manifold ways -- has been found to pervade the [embeddings](https://arxiv.org/abs/1904.03310) and [predictions](https://arxiv.org/abs/1804.09301) of the black-box models that dominate natural language processing (NLP).
+This, in turn, has led to a wave of work on how to "[debias](http://papers.nips.cc/paper/6228-man-is-to-computer-programmer-as-woman-is-to-homemaker-d)" models, only for others to find ways in which debiased models [are still biased](https://arxiv.org/abs/1903.03862), and so on.

 But are these claims of NLP models being biased (or unbiased) being made with enough evidence?